AmarisAI/incubator-superset/docs/installation.rst

 databases.
-By default, queries are executed in the scope of a web request so they may eventually timeout as queries exceed the maximum duration of a web request in your environment, whether it'd be a reverse proxy or the Superset server itself.
+By default, queries are executed in the scope of a web request so they may eventually timeout as queries exceed the maximum duration of a web request in your environment, whether it'd be a reverse proxy or the Amarisset server itself.

 On large analytic databases, it's common to run queries that execute for minutes or hours.
-To enable support for long running queries that execute beyond the typical web request's timeout (30-60 seconds), it is necessary to configure an asynchronous backend for Superset which consist of:
+To enable support for long running queries that execute beyond the typical web request's timeout (30-60 seconds), it is necessary to configure an asynchronous backend for Amarisset which consist of:

-* one or many Superset worker (which is implemented as a Celery worker), and can be started with the ``celery worker`` command, run ``celery worker --help`` to view the related options.
+* one or many Amarisset worker (which is implemented as a Celery worker), and can be started with the ``celery worker`` command, run ``celery worker --help`` to view the related options.
 * a celery broker (message queue) for which we recommend using Redis